steven16882007/graphiti/mcp_server/mcp_usage_guide.md

+## MCP Agent Usage Guide for Graphiti Memory Tools

-## Instructions for Using Graphiti's MCP Tools for Agent Memory
+This guide provides instructions for AI agents using Graphiti's MCP tools for persistent memory management.

 ### Before Starting Any Task

-- **Always search first:** Use the `search_nodes` tool to look for relevant preferences and procedures before beginning work.
+- **Always search first:** Use the `search_memory_nodes` tool to look for relevant preferences and procedures before beginning work.
-- **Search for facts too:** Use the `search_facts` tool to discover relationships and factual information that may be relevant to your task.
+- **Search for facts too:** Use the `search_memory_facts` tool to discover relationships and factual information that may be relevant to your task.
 - **Filter by entity type:** Specify `Preference`, `Procedure`, or `Requirement` in your node search to get targeted results.
 - **Review all matches:** Carefully examine any preferences, procedures, or facts that match your current task.